markusmoenig/DenrimScript/README.md

 DenrimScript is implemented as a bytecode based virtual machine and is 100% written in Swift.

 It's name comes from the fact that I want to use it in v2 of my game and app creator app [Denrim](https://github.com/markusmoenig/Denrim) which is currently utilizing text based behavior trees.
-It will also be used in [Signed](https://github.com/markusmoenig/Signed) and will replace Lua in this project.
+It will also be used in my upcoming SDF modeling package [Signed](https://github.com/markusmoenig/Signed) and will replace Lua.

 ## Overview